vectorgrp/vector-vscode-vcast/identifier_syntax_reference.md

   - Example:
     { "identifier": "unit.subprogram.struct_param.field", "value": "CAESAR" }
     { "identifier": "unit.subprogram.struct_param.field", "value": "STEAK" }
+- In case you are accessing the field of a structure pointer, dereference it using `*`.
+The `->` operator is NEVER valid syntax.
+  - Example:
+    { "identifier": "unit.subprogram.*struct_pointer.field", "value": 'b' }
+    instead of
+    { "identifier": "unit.subprogram.struct_pointer->field", "value": 'b' }

 #### Enumeration Types
 - Use the enumeral value directly.